jkrshw/jessek-blog/content/Posts/allies-read-this.md

 ## Listening

-To be honest I don't have much to add.
+To be honest I don't have much more to add.
 I think being uncomfortable is a great start.
 You never learn anything in an echo chamber.
-If someone's comments on sexism start to make you uncomfortable maybe you shuold reflect on why that is.
+If someone's comments on sexism start to make you uncomfortable maybe you should reflect on why that is.
+You might learn something.

 How do you listen?
-Julie provides a list of users to follow on Twitter.
-I haven't checked them all out yet, these are a few knowledgeable, funny and awesome people I follow:
+Julie provides a list of people to follow on Twitter.
+I haven't checked them all out yet but some of them are great.

+Here's my list of a few knowledgeable, funny and awesome people I follow.
+They'll make you uncomfortable, laugh and/or annoy you.

 * [Julie Pagano](https://twitter.com/juliepagano)
 * [Ashe Dryden](https://twitter.com/ashedryden)